beepbeep6106/Banana-Farming/README.md

 ▌🎁 What You'll Get

-This tool helps streamline the resource acquisition process within the @OfficialBananaBot (https://t.me/OfficialBananaBot/banana) environment.
+This tool helps streamline the resource acquisition process within the banana on steam environment.
 It assists in managing collection, task completion, and related activities across multiple accounts efficiently.

 ▌⚙️ Tool Features: